 - In 1994 post-Apartheid, the South African government removed Physical Education from the school curriculum

-- As a result, student involvement in physical activity decreased – and the need for intervention remains great as sport is an integral part of youth development
+- As a result, student involvement in physical activity decreased – the need for intervention is great as sport is an integral part of youth development

 - Sport helps to increase concentration and develop crucial skills such as leadership, team work and communication

-Home to just under two million people, Khayelitsha is the largest township in Cape Town and this is where many of our projects are based.
-Locals live in a vast range of housing from shacks built of wood and iron to larger, more permanent buildings with limited ablution facilities and communal standpipes for water.
-Poverty, drugs and lack of education means a need for intervention and demonstrates the importance of getting children active and healthy.
-Physical education brings many health benefits and helps children to develop important teamwork and communication skills, but sports opportunities are limited and therefore require a lot of creativity and enthusiasm on the part of the facilitators.
-The role of the students would be to teach physical education and coach in various sporting activities.
+Home to just under two million people, Khayelitsha is the largest township in Cape Town and the community where many of our projects are based.
+Locals live in a range of housing from shacks built of wood and iron to larger, more permanent buildings.
+Many members of the community reside in areas with limited ablution facilities and communal standpipes for water.
+In an under-resourced community facing poverty, drug addiction and other social issues, supporting children in creating active and healthy lifestyles is important.
+Service Learning students on the Community Sport Development project teach physical education in neighborhood schools and work with local coaches as they train the youth in variety of sporting activities.

 - Gain experience in how to design sports classes at schools, which can include new games, fitness tests, and competitions

-- Learn how to teach sports at aftercare programs via organizing fun games and setting up obstacle courses etc.
+- Learn how to teach sports at aftercare programs through organizing fun games, setting up obstacle courses and developing other creative activities

 Students are housed at The Team House Cape Town which offers excellent group accommodation for both short and long-term stays.
 All meals and transport are also provided.
 The Team House is ideally situated at the base of Chapman’s Peak on Long Beach in Cape Town, only 25 minutes from Cape Point.
 Wake up to the sound of the sea and fall asleep to the whisper of the wind!